The Keys Are In The MarGarine

 Bickering snails, neurotic snakes and a cranky man chasing a bird: welcome to a swamp like no other!
 Using shadow puppets made from bits of rubbish, Bunk Puppets creates a gurgling adventure about life in a swamp with a spell-binding 3D shadow puppet finale.
 Watch out for the jellyfish!
 An award-winning show that has warmed critics and delighted audiences around the world.
 Part of the Capital E National Arts Festival.

 6 - 7 March

 Stack That Bass is the bass-heavy circus brain child of four acrobatic friends from Aotearoa New Zealand.
-With a live DJ, slick comedy infused with acrobatic antics, nail-biting chair balance, explosive juggling and gut-wrenching aerial beauty, Stack That Bass, by Tibia Acrobatics is a celebration; it is the anticipation before the beat drops, it is the leap of faith and it is the euphoria of success - leaving the audience higher than the DJ!
-Stack That Bass is a kiwi-as devised circus and live electronic music mashup featuring original music from Ed Zuccollo (Trinity Roots/Rhian Sheehan/Zuke) and creative facilitation from Geoff Gilson (The Dust Palace).
+With a live DJ, slick comedy infused with acrobatic antics, nail-biting chair balance, explosive juggling and gut-wrenching aerial beauty, It’s a celebration; the anticipation before the beat drops, the leap of faith and it is the euphoria of success… A kiwi-as devised circus and live electronic music mashup featuring original music from Ed Zuccollo (Trinity Roots/Rhian Sheehan/Zuke) and creative facilitation from Geoff Gilson (The Dust Palace).

 The Burlesque Masquerade Ball